 Writing is something I enjoy, but only if there are no boundaries, no restrictions, and I am not being evaluated by someone else.
-But with the GAMSAT section 2, I am writing to be judged for my ability to think logically, reason clearly and control the language into a thoughtful response, all of which place an immense amount of pressure that ultimately makes me shy away from putting pen to paper.
+But with the GAMSAT Section 2, you are writing to be judged for your ability to think logically, reason clearly, and control the language into a thoughtful response; all of which place an immense amount of pressure that ultimately makes Section 2 as demanding for candidates as it is.

 In fact, they can easily form a barrier between me and the readers, alienating them further.
 I was always afraid to write because I am not a wordsmith, that my lack of big words would make my writing lack complexity and make me sound simple-minded.
 However, I realised that having a simplistic approach that conveys a complex idea goes further than writing pretentiously.
 I learnt that I should instead write accessibly to form a connection with the reader, because if I lose the reader’s interest, I fail.

 These are important factors to have in mind when writing; they dictate the contents of my paragraphs.
 Knowing my purpose and audience helps me determine a strategy to convey my ideas.
 The tone then allows me to execute my ideas onto paper that communicates the desired message and achieves the desired result.

 Writing can be quite daunting as an ESL student, so instead of setting the timer on and start writing, I would instead pull out a pen and paper and proceed to ponder upon the prompts for quite some time in order to conjure up a captivating first sentence that is intriguing and tantalising.
 This went on for quite some time before realising that I can only become better at writing in GAMSAT if I practice under timed conditions.
 Since then, I started practicing the habit of just writing down whatever comes to mind first and polish it after, if time permits.
 This gives me a starting point that gets my creative juices flowing and allows me to overcome writer’s block.